 Money makes the world go ’round.
 Whether you owe a friend for drinks or you need to send rent money to your roommate, the easier it is to transfer money to friends and family, the better.

-With the advent of modern technology, there are plenty of great options for sending money to others.
-Sure, PayPal may well be the best-known of these services, but it’s certainly not the only one.
+With modern technology, there are plenty of great options for sending money to others.
+Sure, PayPal may be the best-known of these services, but it’s certainly not the only one.
 Google reorganized Android Pay and Google Wallet into a single service called Google Pay.
-Then there’s Venmo, which has skyrocketed in popularity, and Square Cash, built by payment company Square.
-Perhaps it’s a little late to the game, but we can’t forget about Apple Pay Cash.
+Then there’s Venmo, which has skyrocketed in popularity, and Cash App, built by payment company Square.
+Perhaps it was a little late to the game, but we can’t forget about Apple Pay Cash.

 Which of these payment services should you use to send money to your friends, family, and others?
 We put them side by side to find the best.

 |Compatibility||Android, iOS, Web||Android, iOS, Web||Android, iOS, Web||Android, iOS, Web||iOS|

 |Payment methods||Credit, debit, bank transfer||Credit, debit card, bank transfer||Credit, debit card, bank transfer||Credit, debit card||Credit, debit card|